Adventure Planning for Road Trips & Outdoor Travel (Step-by-Step Guide)

 You can also consult with travel agents or tour operators specializing in adventure travel.

-Once you've narrowed down your options, it's a good idea to read reviews and check out photos and videos of the destination.
+Once you've narrowed down your options, you should read reviews and look at photos and videos of the destination.

 This research will give you a better idea of what to expect and help you make a more informed decision.